- Date : 18/07/2020

 - Read: 6 mins

 Finding ways to reduce your tax load is on everybody’s scheme of things.
-Check out how investors can reduce their tax liabilities by harvesting loss.
+Check out what is tax loss harvesting and how investors can use it to reduce their tax liabilities.

 Let us find out how it works and how you can use it as a measure to save tax.

 As per the Union budget of 2018-19, all Long Term Capital Gains (LTCG) over Rs 1,00,000 are taxed at 10%, and all Short Term Capital Gains (STCG) are taxed at 15%.
 Before the budget of 2018-19, no capital gains tax was applicable to investments held for more than a year.
 In the process of tax loss harvesting, investors sell their stocks and other holdings at a loss to reduce their capital gains tax burden.

 Understand your incomes: The government classifies a taxpayer’s income under five different categories: income from salary, income from house property, income from business, income from other sources, and capital gains.
 It is important to understand your tax liabilities from all of these categories in order to understand your overall tax due for the given financial year.

 Analyse your portfolio: As an investor, it is important for you to review your portfolio to check which of your investments have been making losses or performing below par.
 Not all of your securities will fall under the realm of capital gains; some may also fall under speculative or non-speculative business income.